littlepadawan/TASS/README.md

 ## Installation and Setup
 1. Clone this repository <br>
 `git clone https://github.com/littlepadawan/turbospectrum-wrapper.git`
-2. Clone Turbospectrum into the `turbospectrum` directory of this project <br>
+2. Navigate to the root of the project and clone Turbospectrum into the `turbospectrum` directory<br>
 `git clone https://github.com/bertrandplez/Turbospectrum_NLTE turbospectrum`
 3. Place the MARCS model atmospheres you want to use in the `input/model_atmospheres` directory.
 4. Place the linelists you want to use in the `input/linelists`directory.